SgtCoDFish/bedrock-bootstrap/guides/TOOLS.md

 git clone --recursive https://github.com/riscv/riscv-gnu-toolchain cd riscv-gnu-toolchain mkdir build && cd build
-../configure --with-arch=rv32ima --with-abi=ilp32 --with-cmodel=medlow --prefix=$RISCV_PREFIX
+../configure --with-arch=rv32ima --with-abi=ilp32 --with-cmodel=medlow --prefix=SOME_PREFIX  # change SOME_PREFIX to whatever you like
 make -j4  # might need to be done as root depending on where you're installing
 ```

 Note that we're using the arch `rv32ima` which means the base RISC-V 32-bit instruction set (`i`) plus extensions for `m`ultiplication and `a`tomic operations.
-You'll often see a `c` used in other toolchains; its omission is a conscious decision which will be explained later.
-In any case, we can (and will) explicitly specify the arch later when building which will allow us to avoid using the `c` extension even if the toolchain is built with `c` support.[1]
+You'll often see a `c` used in other toolchains; its omission is a conscious decision to simplify our efforts to write bare-metal machine code.

+In any case, we can (and will) explicitly specify the arch later when building which will allow us to avoid using extensions even if the toolchain is built with support for various extensions.[1]

-The executables will be in the `$RISCV_PREFIX/bin` dir, and you can sanity check by running `$RISCV_PREFIX/bin/riscv32-unknown-elf-gcc -v`.
+The executables will be in the `bin` dir.

 ## OpenOCD